simonebadaruddin/EasyA/README.md

       - Walk through and practice presentation
   - #10: Turn in project 02/05/24
   - #11: Present project to the class 02/06/24

+## Meeting schedule:
+- Our team has organized a series of meetings as follows:
+  - Friday, 01/12/24: In-person
+  - Monday, 01/15/24: Zoom/Discord
+  - Thursday, 01/18/24: In-person
+  - Thursday, 01/25/24: In-person
+  - Thursday, 02/01/24: In-person
+  - Saturday, 02/03/24: In-person
+- These meetings are essential for discussing project updates, addressing any challenges, and ensuring effective communication among team members.
+- Our team communicates through text.

+## Rationale for Build Plan:
+We divided the system into these specific parts to use each team member's expertise effectively.
+The chosen steps align with the project requirements and contribute to a comprehensive and well-organized system.
+Risks, such as potential delays or issues with data correctness, are incorporated through regular monitoring and reporting, providing prompt identification and resolution of any challenges that may arise during the project.
+The collaborative decision-making process within the team also contributes to risk reduction.

+# SDS:
+## Description of the product:
+The product, EasyA (or JustPass), is a system designed for students to evaluate and compare professors' grading histories.
+It aims to help students make informed decisions when selecting classes or instructors.
+The system will provide side-by-side visualizations of grading patterns, allowing users to see the distribution of As and Ds/Fs for different instructors teaching the same class or across different class levels.
+Users, students, and administrators will be able to interact with the system to view data in various ways, such as by class, department, or instructor.
+The system will utilize grade data from the years 2013-2016 at the University of Oregon, provided by the Daily Emerald.

+## Overall Design Description:
+- The major parts of the system include:
+  -  Data Ingestion and Storage:
+    - Handles the acquisition of grade data from the provided source and stores it in a structured format.
+  - Data Processing and Analysis:
+    - Analyzes the grade data to generate meaningful visualizations and insights.
+  - User Interface (UI):
+    - Provides an interactive interface for users to explore and compare grading histories.
+    - Allows users to choose different views and options.
+  - System Administration Tools:
+    - Facilitates the process of updating the system with new data, including a program for administrators to replace all data quickly and easily